Maternity leave: what constitutes reasonable contact with employees?

 Rebecca Driffield looks at a recent Employment Appeal Tribunal case on this issue and offers some practical advice.

-Last month the Government issued a consultation proposing to extend the redundancy protection in place for new parents.
+Recently the Government issued a consultation proposing to extend the redundancy protection in place for new parents.
 This followed from a 2016 report from the Equality and Human Rights Commission which demonstrated that pregnant women and new parents continue to feel forced out of work and that pregnancy and maternity discrimination remains prevalent in the workplace.

 A perennial challenge for employers is maintaining reasonable contact with employees on maternity leave.
 Too little, too much, or any perception that the employee is being pressurised, can lead to employees feeling aggrieved or even to claiming discrimination.